 There are several routes of varying difficulty levels – easy, moderate, and challenging.
 Based on the popularity the top 5 best treks in Langtang Region are the Tamang Heritage Trail, Langtang Valley Trek, Helambu Trek, Gosainkunda Trek, and Ganja La Pass Trek.

 Tamang Heritage Trail

 The Tamang Heritage Trail was introduced as a commercial trekking route by the tourism ministry to offer tourists a glimpse into the rich culture of the Tamangs, the ethnic community living in the Langtang Region.

 During your trek, you walk past the traditional villages of Syabrubesi, Thuman, Briddim, Gatlang, and Tatopani.
-These villages were severely affected by the earthquake that rocked Nepal in 2015 and people are still trying to get back on their feet.
-New teahouses are being constructed and people are ready to welcome new visitors.
+These villages were severely affected by the earthquake that rocked Nepal in 2015, and people are still trying to get back on their feet.
+New teahouses are being constructed, and people are ready to welcome new visitors.

 You can complete this trek in 5 or 7 days.
-This is an easy trek which can be done by anyone who is physically fit and is interested in hill walking.
-The altitude does not go beyond 2400m, so there’s no risk of altitude sickness.
+This is an easy trek that can be done by anyone who is physically fit and is interested in hill walking.
+The altitude does not go beyond 2400m, so there's no risk of altitude sickness.
 One can also combine this with the Langtang Valley Trek and extend it for 14 days.